goatshriek/stumpless/docs/portability.md

    assume that the header or function is _not_ available for use.
 These functions are named with a prefix of `no_xxx_`, again where xxx is the name of the symbol that is available.
- * `support_xxx.h` headers contain code that assumes that there is platform and/or library support for a given feature.
+ * `xxx_supported.h` headers contain code that assumes that there is platform and/or library support for a given feature.
 For example, abstract sockets can only be used on Linux systems.
 Another case are network targets, which may be disabled in some builds.
-Functions in these headers start with a prefix of `support_xxx_` with xxx substituted with the feature name.
+Functions in these headers start with a prefix of `xxx_` with xxx substituted with the feature name.
+Note that sometimes this prefix is the entire name of the function (without the trailing underscore of course), if the supported feature is the function itself.
- * Predictably, `no_support_xxx.h` headers contain code to deal with the case where a feature is not available.
-Functions in these headers start with the prefix of `no_support_xxx_` with xxx filled in as the feature name.
-This can be read as "no support for" to make it sound a little more natural.
+ * Predictably, `xxx_unsupported.h` headers contain code to deal with the case where a feature is not available.
+Functions in these headers start with the prefix of `no_xxx_` with xxx filled in as the feature name.

+For all of these functions, the prefix designated is replaced with `config_` by the wrapper that designates the chosen one.
+Functions that don't have or need a `config_` wrapper function do not necessarily follow this naming convention.
-The function name prefixes may be broken for public functions, which must start with a prefix of `stumpless_` to conform to the overall library standard.
+Public functions fall into this category, as they start with a prefix of `stumpless_` to conform to the overall library standard, and are not wrapped by any config header.

-Otherwise, these should be strictly adhered to in configuration-specific code.
+The config header and source files may not necessarily live in the config directory if there is a better place.
+The most prominent example of this are target types that may not be available in a given configuration.
+These source files exist in the target directory along with the other target-related files rather than in the config directory.

 ## Other Wrapper Headers